r-devel/r-project-web/md/coc.md

  - Unwanted photography or recording
  - Sustained or willful disruption of talks or other events
  - Use of sexual or discriminatory imagery, comments, or jokes
- - Offensive verbal comments related to age, gender, sexual orientation, disability, race or religion
+ - Offensive comments related to age, gender, sexual orientation, disability, race or religion
  - Inappropriate physical contact, which can include grabbing, or massaging or hugging without consent.